kocherlab/kocher_guides/docs/Guides/RNAseq.rst

 fastp
 =====
-A comprehensive and rapid filtering method for FASTQ files. “[fastp] can perform quality control, adapter trimming, quality filtering, per-read quality pruning and many other operations with a single scan of the fastq data”.
-Most analyses will require at least two operations from fastp: 1) adapter trimming and 2) per read trimming by quality score.
+A comprehensive and rapid filtering method for FASTQ files. fastp is able to perform quality control, adapter trimming, quality filtering, per-read quality pruning, and many other operations.
+Most analyses will require at least two operations: 1) adapter trimming and 2) per read trimming by quality score.

 Adapter trimming includes various options from defining adapter sequences on the command-line to adapter auto-detection; adapter trimming may also be disabled, if desired.